OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 about how to parallelize the code are left to compiler knowledge rather than being hard-coded into the source.

-***Best Practice:*** In the above example it would have also been correct to use a single `parallel` construct and simply place `loop` directives on each loop.
-The result of this would be a single parallel kernel that performs both the initialization and the calculation.
-While in this simple example it may make sense to do so to reduce the overhead of launching two simple accelerator kernels, in general accelerators tend to work best with separate `parallel loop` kernels because the compiler and hardware can better balance the use of harware resources.

-***Editor Note: There's a balance between too many small loops and one loop that is too resource constrained.
-The above paragraph should probably do more to address that.***

 Differences Between Parallel and Kernels
 ----------------------------------------
 One of the biggest points of confusion for new OpenACC programmers is why the